-26. The bank of the beneficiary must identify the beneficiary, and verify its identity, in accordance with the standards governing customer due diligence.
-The beneficiary bank is also responsible for monitoring the activities of its customer, the beneficiary.
-Under the interpretative note to FATF SR VII, beneficiary financial institutions should have effective risk-based procedures in place to identify wire transfers lacking complete originator information.
+- 32. The bank of the beneficiary must identify the beneficiary, and verify its identity, in accordance with the standards governing customer due diligence.
+The beneficiary's bank is also responsible for monitoring the activities of its customer, the beneficiary.
+Under the interpretative note to FATF SR VII, beneficiary's financial institutions should have effective risk-based procedures in place to identify wire transfers lacking complete originator information. - 33.
+Consistent with the interpretative note to SR VII, transparency problems may be considered as a factor in assessing whether a wire transfer or related transactions are suspicious and, as appropriate, whether they are thus required to be reported to the financial intelligence unit or other competent authorities.
+In some cases, the beneficiary financial institution should consider restricting or even terminating its business relationship with financial institutions that fail to meet transparency standards.
+The reason for the decision taken should be documented.